All Episodes

 But he wanted to be different, so he got a little piece of foot or something.

-So there's like two miles of this tourist style, like this tourist part of the curse catacombs where you can legally go into, and then there's two hundred miles of illegal territory.
+So, there's like two miles of this tourist style, like this tourist part of the Curse Catacombs where you can legally go into, and then there's 200 miles of illegal territory that's a whole labyrinth that doesn't even have a map.

 And there's six million dead bodies that are buried down underneath, and it's pretty much a mirror of Paris.

-We've actually known people that have gone down there, and the guides will like take them into a corner and be like, hey, go check out that cave, steal their bags and run.
+We've actually known people that have gone down there, and the guides will like take them into a corner and be like, Hey, go check out that cave, steal their bags, and run and like leave them there to die just to rob them everything.

-Cause who would even notice that they died because of all the other bones?
+Because who would even notice that they died?

-Just show them in the corner and they'll be like, no one's coming to save you.
+Because of all the other bones, exactly, just show them in the corner and no one's coming to save you.

 Bring that up.